You basically have two options.

 Why Venting Your Grow Tent Is Important

 Having ventilation for your grow tent is critical.
-Without fresh air coming in and stale air going out, plants can become anemic and probably wither and die.
+Without a steady air exchange with fresh air coming in and stale air going out, plants can become anemic and probably wither and die.

 We all need fresh air and a sealed environment like a grow tent does not have any ventilation by design.
 Grow lights also generate a lot of heat, which can harm your plants if you allow your grow tent to get too hot.